catdny/midlands-digest-agent/README.md

 # Digging Agent

-A starter for the patient information work you didn't sign up for, but have to do.
+A starter agent for summarising top stories from across the Midlands to cut down time spent reading the local and national papers and websites.

 Captures your beat, your trusted sources, and your preferred output format — then uses them to produce a daily digest of monitoring, gathering, and triage tasks.
-The agent does the digging.
-You do the journalism.

-Built for the Women in Journalism workshop on AI agents — May 2026.

 ---